Answered By: Harry L. Whitlock II Last Updated: Jun 28, 2017 Views: 14

 Authorized UW library users have access to this free software.
 The information on the library guide will tell you more information.
 Click on the "RefWorks" tab and read the information.
 While on that page click on the "If you don't have a RefWorks account, sign up now!" link and set up your account.
 Now you will be able to save the information you want into a web-based application that will allow you to view titles that you have saved, as well as manage bibliographic lists.
 This application also allows you to save information from database searches for articles.

 Underneath the title, author, and publication information for this book is a yellow band.
 Under this band is the call number, location, and availability.
 Directly under this information is a row of buttons.
 Look for the one labeled "RefWorks."
-It is brown and red in color.
+It is grey and red in color.
 By clicking this button the interface with RefWorks will be activated and will import the bibliographic information.
 Simply sign on using the username and password you established when setting up your account when prompted.
 You will see that this application works a lot smoother and simpler than the OPAC interface.

 If you have any problems setting up your account, please contact us.

 Send a message to firstname.lastname@example.org

 Schedule an appointment with us

 Text us at (307) 460-4336

 Click on the chat icon located on the grey bar on the main library webpage